So let’s say you’ve got an acoustic guitar but no studio. Or maybe you want to get into voice-over work.

 I’ll open with the Rode NT1 (and its confusingly-named brother, the Rode NT1A.)

 Rode NT1 Overview

-It’s an ALMOST silent, cardioid condenser microphone.
-You get NO self-noise whatsoever in its recordings, but it’ll pick up every sound you throw at it!
+It’s an ALMOST silent cardioid condenser microphone.
+You get no self-noise in its recordings, but it’ll pick up every sound you throw at it!

 The version pictured above is based extremely loosely on the Rode NT1A, but it’s been ELEVATED to an (almost complete) home studio.

 This mic’s got a self-noise level of 4dBA.
 That’s even QUIETER than a whisper!